 Myth #4: Tutoring will take a lot of time.
 We are too busy with extracurricular activities.

-Hiring a tutor can actually save time, so you can get on with volunteering, sports activities, or whatever else you do best.
+Hiring a tutor can actually save time so that you can get on with volunteering, sports activities, or whatever else you do best.
 Sure, you will need to set aside time for tutoring.
 Most high achieving students set academic achievement on top of their priority list.
-Some short term sacrifices may need to be made to your social life, but on the other hand, think of all the time you will not have to spend trying to figure things out on your own!
+Some short-term sacrifices may need to be made to your social life, but on the other hand, think of all the time you will not have to spend trying to figure things out on your own!